 Using Custom Variables

-Custom Variables is a PLATINUM-only feature that allows you to pass several variables through a survey link.
+Custom Variables is a PLATINUM and Enterprise feature that allows you to pass several variables through a survey link.
 You can take a survey link that would otherwise collect anonymous responses, and instead pass several values directly into your survey via that URL.
 When you analyze your results, these values will appear on the last page of the survey.

-but https://www.surveymonkey.com/s/P58B9BX?Name=Douglas&Department=Research&Title=Intern would track 3 values into your survey (Name, Department, and Title), without having to ask respondents to answer those questions in the survey itself.
+For example, the survey link https://www.surveymonkey.com/s/customlinkending would normally collect anonymous responses, but adding custom variables to the end of the URL (like so: https://www.surveymonkey.com/s/P58B9BX?Name=Douglas&Department=Research&Title=Intern) would track 3 values into your survey, without having to ask respondents to answer those questions in the survey itself.

 There is no limit on the number of variables you can add, but keep universal URL length limitations in mind.
 The general rule is to keep URLs under 2000 characters to maintain functionality with popular web browsers.